 Matthew Stafford is tinkering with his own NFL legacy

 It’s finally done: After 13 years in the NFL, Matthew Stafford has won his first playoff game.
-The quarterback of the Los Angeles Rams previously dominated the headlines, after years of sadness in Detroit and a mixed regular season there were a number of doubts about his postseason suitability.
+The quarterback of the Los Angeles Rams previously dominated the headlines, following years of sadness in Detroit and a mixed regular season there were a number of doubts regarding his postseason suitability.
 These will now be cleared for a few days, but Stafford himself knows that this can only be the beginning!

 “Legacy” is an important word in American sports and in the self-image of this athletics-loving nation, which lifts its heroes to the highest heights while at the same time fondly remembering its tragic losers.
 The legacy or legacy that a player leaves behind is a hymn or hymn carved in stone to his deeds, a testament to the things he accomplished on the field.
 It’s a memory for the rest of his life and for all those who watched him.